OxygenCobalt/Auxio/info/FAQ.md

 The APIs for changing system bar colors were only added in API Level 27 (Oreo MR1), meaning that edge-to-edge will not work below that version.

-I could possibly extend edge-to-edge support to those versions, but it would take awhile.
+I could possibly extend edge-to-edge support to earlier versions, but it would take awhile.

 ## Why doesnt edge-to-edge work when my phone is in landscape?